EGA-archive/refgenDetector/README.md

 * **Variants**

 To infer the reference genome from a VCF the tool will read the VCF file in chunks of 100.000 variants, avoiding to load the complete file in memory.
-The `POS` and `REF` columns will be extracted and compared to the pkl files.
+The `POS` and `REF` columns will be extracted and compared to the msgpack files.

-The pkl files were created comparing the nucleotides in each position for hg18, GRCh37, GRCh38 and T2T.
+The msgpack files were created comparing the nucleotides in each position for hg18, GRCh37, GRCh38 and T2T.
 Each file contains a list of the positions where each reference had a different nucleotide (distinguishing positions).

 By getting the number of matches between these distinguishing positions and the `REF` present in the VCF we infer the reference genome version used to call the variants.